rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

 ## Introduction

-Physics-Informed Neural Networks (PINNs) incorporate physical laws into their architecture, loss functions, or training process to better model physical systems.
-A prominent example is [**Hamiltonian Neural Networks**](https://arxiv.org/pdf/1906.01563v1){:target="_blank"}, which uses coordinates $(x_1, x_2, ..., x_n)$ to predict a scalar $U(x_1, ..., x_n)$.
-Automatic differentiation is used to compute gradients $\left(\frac{dU}{dx_1}, ..., \frac{dU}{dx_n}\right)$.

-This guarantees predictions (using the gradients) will obey fundamental physical laws.
-For Hamiltonian networks, the equations enforce **energy conservation**.
-In contrast, a neural network trained to directly predict the gradients from data will not necessarily conserve energy, resulting in poor accuracy in predicting the time evolution of physical systems.

-The trade-off is that this approach only works on systems with known physical laws, which is not a problem in physics applications.

-The underlying principle here is not new.
-It is well known that different network architectures are better suited to different problems, such as convolutional neural networks which take advantage of the translational invariance found in images.
-A conservative vector field like the ones trained by Hamiltonian networks also have their own invariants, where any closed line integral over the vector field is 0 - a more abstract and seemingly less powerful condition than translational invariance.
+[**Hamiltonian Neural Networks**](https://arxiv.org/pdf/1906.01563v1){:target="_blank"} are a type of physics informed neural network, or PINN.
+Their predictions result in more physically accurate simulations since they conserve energy, making them attractive for physics purposes.

+They work by using coordinates $(x_1, x_2, ..., x_n)$ to predict a scalar $U(x_1, ..., x_n)$, and then automatic differentiation computes the gradients $\left(\frac{dU}{dx_1}, ..., \frac{dU}{dx_n}\right)$ which are compared to training data.
+This differential structure guarantees its predictions will conserve energy, whereas a network that predict gradients directly generally does not conserve energy.

+In the original paper, the authors mentioned there were negligible differences in the test/train losses for a baseline NN and the Hamiltonian NN.
+It is only when the networks are used for a long time that the differences in energy conservation become apparent.

+But is that really true?

-### Training Speed
+## Training Speed

-The improved accuracy of Hamiltonian Neural Networks is well known.
-What about training speed?

-Intuitively, learning one scalar function $U$ seems easier than learning $d$ separate gradient components.
-Yet the original Hamiltonian NN paper found **negligible differences** in training and test loss compared to baseline networks.
+In their paper, they mainly conducted experiments for low-dimensional problems.
+The only case that the Hamiltonian NN showed significant improvement was also the only one with more than 2 system coordinates (the 2-body problem has 4 spatial and momentum coordinates, for a total of 8 coordinates).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">